x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/offline-address-books/create-offline-address-book.md

 - By default in Exchange Online, the Address List role isn't assigned to any role groups.
 To use any cmdlets that require the Address List role, you need to add the role to a role group.
 For more information, see the "Add a role to a role group" section in the topic, **Manage role groups**.

 - You can't use the Exchange admin center (EAC) to perform this procedure.
-You must use the Shell.
+You must use Exchange Online PowerShell.

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center](../../accessibility/keyboard-shortcuts-in-admin-center.md).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
-Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612),[Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).
+Visit the forums at [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).

-## Use the Shell to create an OAB with web-based distribution
+## Use Exchange Online PowerShell to create an OAB with web-based distribution
 <a name="UseShellWeb"> </a>

 This example creates an OAB named OAB_Contoso that uses web-based distribution for Outlook 2007 or later clients by using the default virtual directory.